GSA/fpki-guides/_includes/apple_trust_store_installation.md

 {% include alert-warning.html content="It is recommended that only system or mobile device management (MDM) administrators create Configuration Profiles." %}

 You can create Apple Configuration Profiles (XML files) to redistribute and automatically install COMMON on your agency's government-furnished Apple devices.
-The steps below detail one method for creating a Configuration Profile using Apple’s free Configurator 2 application.
+The steps below detail one method for creating a Configuration Profile using Apple’s free *Configurator 2* application.
 Numerous third-party applications can also be used to create, distribute, and automatically install Configuration Profiles to managed Apple devices.

 1. As an administrator, you'll need to _first [download](#download-a-copy-of-common) and [verify](#verify-your-copy-of-common) a copy of COMMON to your own device_ before creating a Configuration Profile.
 2. Then, download and install *Configurator 2* from the Apple App Store.
-3. Open Configurator 2 and click *File* -> *New Profile*.
+3. Open *Configurator 2* and click *File* -> *New Profile*.
 4. Under the *General* tab, enter a unique profile *Name* ("Federal Common Policy Certification Authority Profile" was used for the example) and *Identifier* ("FCPCA-0001" was used for the example).
 5. Under the *Certificates* tab, click *Configure*, then browse to and select your verified copy of COMMON.
 6. *Optional*: Add additional agency specific configurations or customizations.
 7. Click *File* -> *Save* to save your profile to a preferred file location.
 8. Follow the steps to [distribute](#distribute-apple-configuration-profiles) the configuration profile across your enterprise.

-**Note:**&nbsp;&nbsp;The video below presents the generation of a Configuration Profile.
+**Note:**&nbsp;&nbsp;The video below presents the generation of an Apple Configuration Profile.
 <br>
 <video width="600" controls>
   <source src="{{site.baseurl}}/video/create_profile.mp4" type="video/mp4">